miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

 advice.
 I'm not merely going for some alternative pipeline package to celery in the Python ecosystem.
-I'm going for a full modernized localhost revolution fueling codebase that will only get smaller and simpler over time, enabling larger and more remarkable things&#151;the complete opposite of the infinite code-bloat pouring out onto the Internet with generative AI content.
+I'm going for a full modernized localhost revolution fueling codebase that will only get smaller and simpler over time, enabling larger and more remarkable things—the complete opposite of the infinite code-bloat pouring out onto the Internet with generative AI content.
 My stuff doesn't get hosted, and the byte-count of the thing that's not getting hosted gets smaller, while it's capabilities and immediate readability and sensibly to